monkeyK1n9/alx-low_level_programming/0x01-variables_if_else_while/README.md

-2-printf_alphabet.c is a C program that prints the letters of the alphbet in lower case 3-print_alphabets.c is a C program that prints letters of the alphabet in lower and upper case 4-print_alphabt is a C program that prints letters of the alphabet except some letters
+2-printf_alphabet.c is a C program that prints the letters of the alphbet in lower case 3-print_alphabets.c is a C program that prints letters of the alphabet in lower and upper case 4-print_alphabt is a C program that prints letters of the alphabet except some letters 5-print_numbers is a C program that prints numbers from 0 to 9